Home » Birmingham

 Surprisingly, Birmingham has 35 miles of canals compared with 26 in Venice.
 More cubic metres of water flow through Birmingham’s canals than any other city in the world.

-Walk Distance 4.0 km / 2.5 miles, mostly flat.
+Walk Distance 4.0 km / 2.5 miles, on a mostly flat surface.

 Thank you for reading this post, don't forget to subscribe!

-These guides take you to at least 20 of the most iconic locations of each city.
-We provide a link to Google Maps so you can see where you are in relation to the walking path and each location.
+We provide a link to Google Maps, allowing you to see your position in relation to the walking path and each location.

 In Ireland, Dublin beckons with its vibrant blend of history and culture.
 Stroll through the cobbled streets of Temple Bar, marvel at Trinity College, and soak in the energy of Grafton Street.
 In Kilkenny, explore medieval charm with visits to Kilkenny Castle and St. Canice’s Cathedral, meandering through narrow lanes that whisper tales of the past.